MicheleCeresoli/atlas/README.md

 ### GLIBCXX

 If when importing the `arcadia` module into your python script you get an error stating `/lib/libstdc++.so.6: version GLIBCXX_3.4.32 not found`, it means that the library was built against a `GLIBCXX` version that is not listed in your runtime system's `libstdc++`.

-If the import is trying to use the miniconda's `libstdc++`, the problem can be solved by running
+If the import is trying to use the miniconda's `libstdc++`, the problem can be solved by running either one of these two commands:

 ```
 conda install -c conda-forge gcc=X.X
 ```

-or

 ```
 conda install -c conda-forge libstdcxx-ng=Y
 ```